amepas/lab_wiki/Lab-Wiki.md

 1- Make sure you have a CS Account.
 If you have a CS appointment, or are CS concentrators, you should already have a CS account or (in the case of undergrads) can request one.
 See this page for details:  https://csguide.cs.princeton.edu/accounts/new

-2- Make sure you have read the above-linked "clusters" page and, crucially, have joined the [beowulf]( https://lists.cs.princeton.edu/mailman/listinfo/beowulf) mailing list mentioned at the top of that page.
+2- Make sure you have read the above-linked "clusters" page and, crucially, have joined the [beowulf]( https://lists.cs.princeton.edu/mailman/listinfo/beowulf) mailing list.
 Without this step, you cannot be granted further access to the cluster.

 3- Contact Cluster chair or Prof. Dieng so that they send an email with your new NetID, asking csstaff to add you to the Vertaix "account" on ionic.